 For a snapshot of Jane Austen’s life in Regency era Bath visit the Jane Austen Centre.
 Come face-to-face with Jane Austen as you examine her waxwork, learn more about her life from costumed guides and the exhibition, and go for a twirl in the traditional empire line dress.
-Upstairs you will find the Regency Tea Room where you can sit down to ‘Tea with Mr Darcy’, served by staff in full Regency regalia.
+Upstairs you will find the Regency Tea Rooms, where you can sit down to ‘Tea with Mr Darcy’, served by staff in full Regency regalia.

-5. Take the waters
+5. Take the Waters

 During the Regency era, visitors, such as Jane’s brother Edward, came to Bath to cure their ailments by ‘taking the waters’.
 As well as drinking the water in the Pump Room, bathing in the waters was also very popular, just like today.
 Thermae Bath Spa is the only day spa in the UK where you can bathe in natural thermal waters, with a stunning view of the city from the rooftop pool.

-Regency visitors also used to drink up to 8 pints a day of the spa water, considered to be beneficial to your health - you can still sample a glass of spa water, which contains 43 minerals, at the Pump Room today.
+Regency visitors also used to drink up to eight pints a day of the spa water, considered to be beneficial to your health – you can still sample a glass of spa water, which contains 43 minerals, at the Pump Room today.